 Having the presence of children with autism in my classroom makes my daily routines meaningful and giving them cool gifts can make them feel really loved and cared for.
 I too have started asking myself, “How will I find the perfect gift for someone with autism?”

-Yes, I have a friend with autism and I know people like her cannot tell me what she wants for Christmas.
 Individuals with spectrum typically don’t show emotion the same way as people without the condition feel.
 So creating a gift list can be more labor-intensive.
-It’s even challenging as they don’t necessarily respond to questions like “What do you want for Christmas?”
+It’s even challenging as they don’t necessarily respond to questions like “What do you like for a gift?”

 So as early as this month, I did my research, read about autism, ask caregivers including parents of autistic people.
-I was amazed that if you only understand how individuals with spectrum disorder feel, finding the perfect gifts for them isn’t that hard.
+I was amazed that if you only understand how individuals with spectrum disorders feel, finding the perfect gifts for them isn’t that hard.